-Cyclic maintenance is replacement of higher value components/sub-components of assets that is undertaken on a regular cycle including repainting, building roof replacement, etc. This work generally falls below the capital/maintenance threshold.
+Cyclic maintenance is replacement of components/sub-components of assets that is undertaken on a regular cycle.
+This work generally falls below the capital/maintenance threshold.

 Maintenance expenditure trends are shown in Table 5.3.1

 Table 5.3.1 Maintenance expenditure trends